dhellmann/pymotw/PyMOTW/anydbm/index.rst

     :literal:
     :start-after: #end_pymotw_header

-A similar TypeError is raised if a value is not a string.
+A similar :ref:`TypeError <exceptions-TypeError>` is raised if a value is not a string.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'anydbm_intvalue.py', ignore_error=True))